gravitational/gravity/docs/5.x/terraform.md

 ## Getting Started

 ### Install the Gravity provider
-The terraform provider will be automatically installed when getting the telekube tools.
+The terraform provider will be automatically installed when getting the gravity tools.

 ```
 curl https://get.gravitational.io/telekube/install/5.0.23 | bash